-Phased array of I.A.C. coaxial dipole antennas. two at 64' high and 64' part.
-Two on 40 meters at 33' high and 33' apart, Put HAM Nation into Google and access program #63 and # 65 to see how they were built.
+Phased array of I.A.C. coaxial dipole antennas.
+(Check their web site), two at 64' high and 64' apart.
+Two on 40 meters at 33' high and 33' apart.
+Put HAM Nation into Google and access program #63 and # 65 to see how they were built and experience the results.
 Getting between 15 and 20 dB front to back.
 Here are the details of the easy construction.

-Force 12 C3SS, M2 on 6 meters - Cushcraft on two meters at 65' and the the 75 and 40 meter Phased array using MIT designed coaxial dipoles from I.A.C.
+Force 12 C3SS at 55', M2 on 6 meters - Cushcraft on two meters at 65' and the the 75 and 40 meter Phased array using MIT designed coaxial dipoles from I.A.C.
 Antennas

 Be sure and catch the weekly Wednesday night HD webcacsts of HAM Nation on Leo Laporte's TWIT (This Week In Technology) network with Gordon West, George Thomas Bob Heil and Don Wilbanks.
 Just put HAM NATION into Google and you can see all past 170+ shows.
 Join us on Wednesday at 8 PM Central for the live video recording.
 HAM NATION into Google.